 Pushing – a sales & marketing technique opposite to pulling.
 It’s a strategy for short-term actions and pushing a product or a service to a potential client.
 Product Demo Webinars are a perfect example.

 Q&A – a final part of a webinar designed for a productive dialogue between a host/presenter and attendees.
 Webinar participants ask the presenter about specific aspects of a presented topic during a webinar, and the presenter provides them with the answer according to his/her knowledge and experience.

 Q&A mode – a special window accessible in a webinar room, dedicated to a Q&A session.
 Participants type their questions there, and a presenter answers them.

 Recording space – an add-on you can buy as an account upgrade.
 It provides extra storage space for your recorded webinars.

 Registration page – a page where your attendees can register for the event.
 From the registration form, you can learn more about your audience.
 You can customize your registration page by adding fields: text area, single-choice dropdown, multi-checkbox, and rebrand it by adding your logo and brand colors.
 With the registration page, you can automatically redirect registrants to your custom web page, and approve, deny or cancel the registration to make sure only authorized people attend your event.

 Remarketing – marketing method for introducing a product or a service to target clients again after they have visited a company website or a product landing page.
 Or, the other way around – if they watched your webinar, you can reach them with remarketing to direct them to your profile page.
 In terms of webinar business, it’s the use of remarketing tools to redirect a webinar offer from your profile page to your potential webinar participants.

-Remarketing tools – Remarketing Tools – Google Tag Manager, Google Analytics, and Facebook Pixel that you can integrate with your webinar account, track users that visit your webinar pages (registration page, profile page, etc.) and reintroduce your webinar offer to them along on their web journey.
+Remarketing tools – Google Analytics and Facebook Pixel.
+You can integrate them with your webinar account, track users that visit your webinar pages (registration page, profile page, etc.) and reintroduce your webinar offer to them along on their web journey.